RobertoM89/BigRig/README.md

 ## How to Rig Character Limbs with BigRig
 First of all make sure that your character is correctly oriented in Maya world, i.e. with the face pointing towards positive Z axis (from Maya front view you should see character's front).
 Beside being good practice, it is also necessary for the *Rig Leg* command to work.

 In order to orient the joints correctly we suggest the use of **[Coplanar Joint Orient](https://www.highend3d.com/maya/script/coplanar-joint-orient-for-maya?fbclid=IwAR3wDCc4zsXJugIkTgvRCSoMtmMtNFhxc4ybH8MriBu5dxjOVF1MRRFY7KY)** script by Ilya Seletsky.
+If you're using a version of Maya based on Python 3 (Maya 2020 or newer), then use our update of **[Coplanar Joint Orient - Py3](https://github.com/michele-BR/CoplanarJointOrient.git)**.

 ### Rigging the Legs
 Start creating a joint chain by placing the *hip, knee, ankle, foot* and *toe* joints on the character's left or right leg.
 You don't need to rename them, as they will be automatically renamed by the script.